MISSION & HISTORY.

 Here in Canada, the recently co-developed National First Nations, Inuit and Métis Languages Act (Bill C-91) that recognized the rights of Indigenous languages not only expanded our national conversation around “official languages”, but also challenged the status quo to reimagine what access in all other languages carried by the waves of immigration to Canada since 18th century onward could be.

-The idea of a Language Advocacy Day in Canada was largely inspired by the efforts of the Joint National Committee for Languages (JNCL), which has hosted National Language Day in Washington, DC for over 40 years, and supported by the initial investment of the MCIS Language Solutions’ Social Benefit Fund.
-The core team Language Advocacy Day team is lucky to have support from a number of organizations, including early partners such as those listed below.
+The idea of a Language Advocacy Day in Canada was largely inspired by the efforts of the Joint National Committee for Languages (JNCL), which has hosted National Language Day in Washington, DC for over 40 years, and is currently supported solely by the MCIS Language Solutions’ Social Benefit Fund.
+The core team LACC team is grateful to a number of organizations, including early partners such as those listed below who have been providing a continuous support to this initiative.

 JOIN THE MOVEMENT!